jlgill/gillson-owui-on-azure/README.md

 ### 3. Import OpenAPI Spec to APIM

+> [!NOTE]
-> **Note:** This step is required due to Bicep's character limit on inline content.
+> This step is required due to Bicep's character limit on inline content.
 The OpenAPI spec must be imported manually via Azure CLI.

 ```bash
 az apim api import \